Intersection configurations in free and free times free-abelian groups: Introduction

 We remark that the subgroups $H$ and $H'$ in the previous counterexample are both isomorphic to $\Free[2]$.
-Quite interestingly, the above is a situation where two free groups of rank 2 have a non-finitely generated (of course, free) intersection.
-This does not contradict the Howson property for free groups, but rather indicates that one cannot embed $H$ and $H'$ simultaneously into a free subgroup of $\Free[2] \times \ZZ$.
+Quite interestingly, the above is a situation where two free groups of rank 2 have a non-(finitely generated), of course free, intersection.
+This does not contradict the Howson property for free groups, but rather indicates that there is no free subgroup of $\Free[2] \times \ZZ$ containing both $H$ and~$H'$.

-The behavior of intersections within free times free-abelian groups (FATF groups, for short) was studied in detail in~\cite{delgado_algorithmic_2013,delgado_stallings_2022}, where the authors provided algorithms to decide whether the intersection of two given finitely generated subgroups $H$ and $H'$ of $\FTA$ is again finitely generated.
-At the beginning of \Cref{sec: multiple intersection} we briefly survey the algebraic proof for this fact, developed in~\cite{delgado_algorithmic_2013}.
+The behavior of intersections within free times free-abelian groups (FTFA groups, for short) was studied in detail in~\cite{delgado_algorithmic_2013,delgado_stallings_2022}, where the authors solved the so-called \defin{Subgroup Intersection Problem} (\SIP, for short) within this family of groups.